Jmo5896/GifTastic/README.md

         I didn't use any real key protection so if you clone it you are good to go.
 If you want to use your personal API key go to: https://developers.giphy.com/ .

+    To Use App:
+        1. clone repository or click the link: https://jmo5896.github.io/GifTastic/
+        2. enter the category you want to look for in the search bar then click the "add" button
+        3. To see the top 12 memes of the category you just added, click the button with said category on it.
+        4. refreshing the page will reset the available buttons to the defaults (funny, fail, cat).

 Built With:
     HTML